AhmedAyachi/LinkerLine/ReadMe.md

 ## What is this ?
-This LeaderLine version is an extension to the original LeaderLine project https://github.com/anseki/leader-line v1.0.7 .
+This project is an extension to the original leader-line project https://github.com/anseki/leader-line v1.0.7.

 ## Why using it ?
-The original leaderline class lacks:
+The original LeaderLine class lacks:
 |Feature|Description|
 |--|--|
 |parent option|The original leaderline class always inserts the line svg element in body.
 In some cases, inserting the line in a specific element is required.|